vibhakar246/vibhakar246/README.md

 ## 🚀 Professional Profile

-I am a **Senior DevOps & Platform Engineer** specializing in building resilient, self-healing infrastructure.
+I am a ** DevOps & Platform Engineer** specializing in building resilient, self-healing infrastructure.
 I focus on the **Developer Experience (DevEx)** by creating "paved roads" that allow engineering teams to ship code faster and more securely using GitOps and Cloud-Native patterns.

 ---